tpd1001/vtaccounts/README.md

 ## PAYE Notices

-Tools > Downloads PAYE Notices > Check for new notices check monthly for all clients or every 2 months
+Tools > Downloads PAYE Notices > Check for new notices

+* Check monthly for all clients or every 2 months
+* If there are changes:
+  * Theck if the client already forwarded a copy of their "notice of coding change" letter
+  * If not, contact the client and ask for a copy of the HMRC letter to under stand why
-select employee and click apply
+  * If deemed all ok, select employee and click apply

 tax code adjustment before calculating net/goss pay

 check pay copied over from week 53 to week 1

 net-to-gross target button and enter 500

+## Other

 John Read - plus others